Add a Super Cool Pop of Color to Your Home Decor with these Decorative Switch Plates and Outlet Covers painted with Alcohol Ink

 - Seal the Painted Outlet Covers

-In the past, I have decorated my light switches with fabric and wallpaper but this time I wanted something a little different.
+In the past, I have decorated my light switch covers with fabric and wallpaper but this time I wanted something a little different.
 Something more modern and cool.
 And then I ran across the Adirondack Ranger Alcohol Inks!

 Plain white switch covers are just so boring and dull, aren’t they?
 And we can’t get rid of them so why not do something fun?
 And while I love supporting my local artist community, I could not afford to buy custom, artist painted or ceramic covers for the whole house.